pyOpenSci/software-peer-review/_sources/how-to/editors-guide.md.txt

 Once the package has been accepted through the review process:

-* Use the approval template below in the issue.
+- Use the approval template below in the issue.
 This template asks the authors and reviewers to add themselves and the package that was approved to the pyOpenSci website.
 They can perform this step regardless of the JOSS submission process.

 ```{include} ../appendices/package-approval-template.md

 ```

-* Change the status tag of the issue to `6/pyOS-approved6 🚀🚀🚀`.
+- Don't forget to change the status tag of the issue to `6/pyOS-approved` 🚀🚀🚀`.
+- If the package moves on to JOSS - be sure to continue to update the labels to track the JOSS review process (but do NOT remove the `6/pyOS-approved` label).
-* Update the YAML at the top of the issue with the version of the package that was approved, Zenodo DOI for the approved version and the date approved.
+- Update the YAML at the top of the issue with the version of the package that was approved, Zenodo DOI for the approved version and the date approved.

 ```markdown
 Archive: UPDATE-THIS-WITH-A-ZENODO-ARCHIVE-BADGE-TBD